curbengh/curbengh.github.io/README.md

 - [All packages](package.json) are installed from their respective master branch, instead of npm published version.
 - Removed unused packages, [hexo-generator-category](https://github.com/hexojs/hexo-generator-category) and [hexo-renderer-stylus](https://github.com/hexojs/hexo-renderer-stylus) from the [default packages](https://github.com/hexojs/hexo-starter/blob/571320ba41a83e065d7560e050eb3fa63ad74a57/package.json#L9-L17).
 - Replaced the bundled Landscape theme with Typing theme.
-- Add `lastUpdated` to the front-matter to manually set updated time of a post, instead of using `post.updated`.
-  - This is no longer necessary, thanks to [`updated_option`](https://github.com/hexojs/hexo/pull/4278) feature.

 ### [Chameleon theme](/themes/chameleon)